waynemoir/waynemoir.com/_posts/2010-09-12-things-that-drive-people-nuts.md

 ---
 title: Things That Drive People Nuts
-author: wayne.moir
 layout: default
 categories:
-- Asides
+- Web development
 tags:
 - Asides
 ---
-#
+# Things That Drive People Nuts

 This article from [Forty on the little things on your website that drive people nuts][1] is a great starting point for both beginners and veterans looking to improve the user experience.